 The team at Super Divers Phuket helped us coordinate everything for our dives during this trip to Thailand.
 I highly recommend checking them out if you’re interested in any type of diving around the Phuket area, whether it be a fun exploratory dive (no certification needed), open water certification, or guided dives for those who are already certified.
 They made sure everything was set for us months in advance.
 Once we arrived, there were absolutely no hiccups and coordinating our dives couldn’t have gone smoother!

-Across the span of three days and three nights aboard the Manta Queen V, we completed 11 dives and got our advanced open water certifications, meaning we can dive up to 100 meters now!
+Across the span of three days and three nights aboard the Manta Queen V, we completed 11 dives and got our advanced open water certifications, meaning we can dive up to 100 ft now!